BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/armies_of_lord_of_the_rings.md

 ## THE LAST ALLIANCE

+**PARTICIPANTS**

+**Good:** Elendil, High King of Gondor and Amor; Isildur; Gil-galad, High King of the Elves; Elrond, Master of Rivendell; 36 Warriors of Numenor: 12 with shield, 12 with spear & shield and 12 with bow; 37 High Elf Warriors: 12 with spear and shield, 12 with Elf bow, 12 with no additional equipment, 1 with banner.

+**Evil:** The Dark Lord Sauron; 4 Orc Captains with shield; 2 Mordor Trolls; 72 Mordor Orcs: 24 with shield, 24 with spear, 12 with two-handed weapon, 12 with Orc bow.

 **LAYOUT**

 This Scenario is played on a 6'x4' board.
 A board this size allows you to truly get a feel for the massive scale of the battle that is raging upon the slopes of Mount Doom.
 As this battle takes place in the ash-filled land of Mordor, the scenery should reflect that.
 There should be plenty of rocks and broken up areas of ground and you may even wish to include lava flows (counting as chasms) to add an extra level of detail to your board.